rysdev/LMSLiveProjectContributions/README.md

 Added features for students using the job placement manager.

-* Added submenu to navbar dropdown of layout view for routing to student application manager.
+* Added submenu to navbar dropdown of layout view for routing to student application manager

 * Updated application controller and student view to handle sorting of applications by company name, job title, company location or application date